ICJIA/icjia-accessibility-portal/content/faqs.md

 9. **Testing your course:**
    - **Test with keyboard only** — Navigate the entire course using only the keyboard (Tab, Enter, Space, arrow keys)
    - **Test with screen reader** — Test with a screen reader (NVDA, JAWS, or VoiceOver) to ensure content is accessible
-   - **Use accessibility checkers** — Run automated accessibility checks on uploaded documents before adding them to Docebo
+   - **Use accessibility checkers** — Run automated accessibility checks on uploaded documents before adding them to the LMS
    - **User testing** — If possible, have users with disabilities test the course and provide feedback

-**Best practices for Docebo course design:**
+**Best practices for LMS course design:**

-- **Start with accessible source materials** — Make documents accessible before uploading to Docebo
+- **Start with accessible source materials** — Make documents accessible before uploading to the LMS
-- **Use Docebo's accessibility features** — Take advantage of alt text fields, caption uploads, and other accessibility options
+- **Use the LMS platform's accessibility features** — Take advantage of alt text fields, caption uploads, and other accessibility options available in your platform
 - **Test early and often** — Don't wait until the course is complete to test accessibility
 - **Provide alternatives** — For complex interactive content, provide alternative formats or text-based versions
 - **Document accessibility** — Keep records of accessibility features you've implemented
+- **Check platform-specific documentation** — Review your LMS vendor's accessibility documentation and VPAT (Voluntary Product Accessibility Template) if available

 **Resources:**

-- **Docebo Accessibility Documentation:** Check Docebo's help documentation for current accessibility features and best practices
+- **LMS Accessibility Documentation:** Check your LMS platform's help documentation for current accessibility features and best practices (e.g., Docebo, Moodle, Canvas, Blackboard)
 - **WCAG 2.1 Guidelines:** <a href="https://www.w3.org/WAI/WCAG21/quickref/?levels=aa" target="_blank" rel="noopener noreferrer">https://www.w3.org/WAI/WCAG21/quickref/?levels=aa</a>
 - **WebAIM Contrast Checker:** <a href="https://webaim.org/resources/contrastchecker/" target="_blank" rel="noopener noreferrer">https://webaim.org/resources/contrastchecker/</a>

-**The bottom line:** Docebo LMS provides tools to create accessible courses, but **you are responsible for ensuring your course content meets WCAG 2.1 AA standards**.
-Start with accessible source materials, use Docebo's accessibility features, and test your courses with assistive technologies before publishing.
+**The bottom line:** LMS platforms like Docebo provide tools to create accessible courses, but **you are responsible for ensuring your course content meets WCAG 2.1 AA standards**.
+Start with accessible source materials, use your LMS platform's accessibility features, and test your courses with assistive technologies before publishing.

-### If we have existing Tableau dashboards or Docebo online courses, do those fall into the exemption category?
+### If we have existing content like Tableau dashboards, ArcGIS maps, or Docebo online courses, do those fall into the exemption category?
 Or do they need to be made immediately accessible?

-**No exemptions for currently used content.** If your Tableau dashboards or Docebo courses are **currently being used to provide services to the public**, they must be made accessible — **no exemptions apply**.
+**No exemptions for currently used content.** All third-party content — including Tableau dashboards, ArcGIS maps, Docebo courses, and any other web-based tools — **must be WCAG 2.1 AA compliant** to meet ADA Title II guidelines.
+If these tools are **currently being used to provide services to the public**, they must be made accessible — **no exemptions apply**.

 **The key distinction:**